VCCRI/Spliceogen/README.md

 hg38- https://s3-us-west-2.amazonaws.com/spliceogen/databases/hg38._focussed.zip

+The focussed database contains predictions for all SNVs within annotated splice sites and all SNVs that are likely to create a de novo donor or acceptor motif.
+By excluding the vast majority of SNVs which fall outside of splice sites and are unlikely to create a donor/acceptor motif (logistic regression prediction score <0.7), this database is massively reduced in size without reducing the sensitivity of its donor/acceptor predictions.

-Due to the sheer number of scores and predictions generated, we expect that the comprehensive database may be unwieldy for many use cases.
+Due to the sheer number of scores and predictions provided, we expect that the comprehensive database may be unwieldy for many use cases.
 In general we recommend running the tool to obtain comprehensive predictions, which has the advantage of including predictions for indels and (optionally) branchpoints, and the flexibility of selecting/customising your GTF annotation.

-The focussed database is much smaller, without reducing the sensitivity of donor/acceptor predictions, since it excludes the vast majority of SNVs which fall outside of splice sites and are unlikely to create a donor/acceptor motif (logistic regression prediction score <0.7).
-All SNVs within annotated splice sites and all SNVs likely to create a de novo donor or acceptor motif are represented in this database.

 ## References:
 1. Yeo, G., Burge, C., "Maximum Entropy Modeling of Short Sequence Motifs with Applications to RNA Splicing Signals", J Comput Biol.
 2004; 11(2-3):377-94